Gulabi Gang (film)

 Gulabi Gang is a 2012 Norwegian-Indian –Danish co-production documentary written and directed by Nishtha Jain and co-written and produced by Torstein Grude at Piraya Film.
 It was released nationwide in India on 21 February 2014.
 The film has received the Best Film on Social Issues, and the Best Non-Feature Film Editing at the 61st National Film Awards.

 Synopsis

-In Bundelkhand, India, a revolution is in the making among the poorest of the poor, as Sampat Pal Devi and the fiery women of her Gulabi Gang empower themselves and take up the fight against gender violence, caste oppression and widespread corruption.
-They want to change the unchangeable with an organised social action and unification.
-It's a picture of rural India and a story about the underprivileged, and the story of many Indian women.
+In Bundelkhand, India, a revolution is in the making among the poorest of the poor, as Sampat Pal Devi and the women of her Gulabi Gang empower themselves and take up the fight against gender violence, caste oppression and widespread corruption.
+They want to change the unchangeable with a social action and unification.
+The movie follows their fight against the same.

 Production

 After meeting the leader of the real Gulabi Gang, Sampat Pal, in 2009, director Nishtha Jain decided her story needed to be told.
 The film was put on hold, however, when they got wind that a UK-based production company had got an exclusivity contract to make a film about the Gulabi Gang (The film was called Pink Saris and was released in 2010).

 In February 2010 Nishtha Jain, joined hands with Torstein Grude, producer, Piraya Film, Norway.
 Grude had also independently developed a project on the Gulabi Gang.